carpentries-incubator/tei-xml/_episodes/01-introduction.md

 ---
 title: "Introduction to TEI"
-teaching: 0
+teaching: 60
-exercises: 0
+exercises: 60
 questions:
-- "Key question (FIXME)"
+- "What is TEI?"
+- "How is TEI constructed?"
+- "How is TEI used?"
 objectives:
 - "Understand the key features of a simple TEI record"
 - "Explain the ways in which TEI can be used to describe special collections material"